RoeeHashai/FacebookASP-WebApp-FE/README.md

 We hope you enjoy the Facebook WebApp!

+## Deployment and Access
+Access the live version of the [FacebookASP](https://third-tome-420621.de.r.appspot.com/) application running in the cloud.
+This deployment illustrates the current state of the application, providing real-time interaction and functionality as developed in the latest version.

 ## Features
 1. Sign Up & Login
     * Create an account and log in to get started.